Pot Odds in Poker: How to Calculate & Use Them 2026

 You need to win 37.5% of the time to break even.
 On this dry board, your Queens are an overpair that beats every bluff and most value hands except sets, straights, or two pair.
 The question becomes: does your opponent bluff or bet worse hands here at least 37.5% of the time?

 Against aggressive players who overbet rivers with missed draws and thin value, calling is often correct.
 Against tight opponents who only overbet with the nuts, folding saves you $150.
-This is where pot odds meet opponent reading and ranges.
+This is where pot odds meet opponent ranges and range advantage on polarized rivers.

 Example 3: Preflop All-In Decision

 You hold A♠ J♥ in the big blind.
-A short-stacked opponent with $15 behind shoves all-in from the button.
-The small blind folds.
+A short-stacked opponent with $15 behind shoves all-in from the button and the small blind folds.
 The pot contains $15 (the shove) plus $1.50 (your big blind at $1) plus $0.50 (the small blind).

 You need 45.2% equity to call.
 Against a typical button shoving range of around 40% of hands, A♠ J♥ has roughly 52% equity.
 The call is profitable.